swarmee/swarmee.datasets/fastest-humans-over-100m/readme.md

-## Using Elasticsearch & Kibana to Analyze Fastest Men & Womemn over 100 Meters
+## Using Logstash to Load up a CSV with the World's fastest Runners into Elasticsearch & then Visualise the data in Kibana

+Firstly this dataset is small - however the techiques used here can be applied to your own large datasets.
-In this example, we will be analyzing the historical donations and projects data provided by [wikipedia.org](http://en.wikipedia.org/wiki/100_metres) by using Logstash, Elasticsearch and Kibana.
+In this example, we will be loading up some stats in relation to the fastest humans over 100 meters with data pulled from [wikipedia.org](http://en.wikipedia.org/wiki/100_metres).

 ##### Version
 Example has been tested in following versions: